Degree Requirements

 American History and Institutions

-AHI is a UC-wide requirement rather than specifically a UCSB general education requirement.
+Note: AMH is a UC-wide requirement rather than specifically a UCSB general education requirement.
 AHI courses may also count toward General Subject and Special Subject requirements.

 LASAR Archive